SkyGlider/warehouse-inventory/readme.md

 ## Usage

-1. In android studio, open the prijet folder in /Week6 for the complete version of the App
+1. In android studio, open the project folder in /Week6/WarehouseInventoryApp for the complete version of the App

 2. Run the project.